-- The determination of the fair values of unlisted financial instruments; - The classification of financial instruments according to the business models defined by the Group for the management of financial instruments and the analysis of the contractual terms of the financial asset to determine whether they comply with the "SPPI" criteria; - The determination of a reference obligation ("proxy") to estimate the impact of changes in risk-free interest rate risk on the hedged instrument in a hedging relationship; - Assessing the effectiveness of hedging in hedging relationships: - The definition of the useful life and residual value of intangible assets and property, plant and equipment; - The estimated recoverable amount of impaired assets;
+- the determination of the fair values of unlisted financial instruments; - the classification of financial instruments according to the business models defined by the Group for the management of financial instruments and the analysis of the contractual terms of the financial asset to determine whether they comply with the "SPPI" criteria; - the determination of a reference obligation ("proxy") to estimate the impact of changes in risk-free interest rate risk on the hedged instrument in a hedging relationship; - assessing the effectiveness of hedging in hedging relationships; - the definition of the useful life and residual value of intangible assets and property, plant and equipment; - the estimated recoverable amount of impaired assets;

-- The assumptions used to calculate expected credit losses, the use of future macroeconomic forecasts and the assessment of criteria for significant credit risk deterioration; - The assessment of the current obligation resulting from past events in the context of the recognition of provisions; - · Determining the goodwill value; - Assessing whether it is reasonably certain to exercise an option to renew a lease or not to exercise an option to terminate a lease; - Determination of the discount rate for rent not yet paid.
+- the assumptions used to calculate expected credit losses, the use of future macroeconomic forecasts and the assessment of criteria for significant credit risk deterioration; - the assessment of the current obligation resulting from past events in the context of the recognition of provisions; - determining the goodwill value; - assessing whether it is reasonably certain to exercise an option to renew a lease or not to exercise an option to terminate a lease; - determination of the discount rate for rent not yet paid.

-In the context of the Covid-19 health crisis and the international crisis, particular attention has been paid by the Management to the potential impacts of these crises on certain material items in these financial statements.
-Forward-looking or estimated items may enter into the calculation of certain financial statement items and be impacted by the health crisis and its related events.
+In the context of the Ukrainian crisis and international tensions (inflation, Crédit Suisse -UBS merger, etc.), particular attention has been paid by the Management to the potential impacts of these crises on certain material items in these financial statements.
+Forward-looking or estimated items may enter into the calculation of certain financial statement items and be impacted by the crisis and its related events.
 More attention has been paid to the valuation and recoverability of the various credit portfolios or assets as well as to sales.